zeroledger/vycrypt/README.md

 [![Quality gate](https://github.com/zeroledger/vycrypt/actions/workflows/quality-gate.yml/badge.svg)](https://github.com/zeroledger/vycrypt/actions/workflows/quality-gate.yml)

-TypeScript Development Kit for ZeroLedger Protocol - A comprehensive cryptographic library for stealth addresses and ECDH encryption.
+Crypto primitives for ZeroLedger Protocol - A comprehensive cryptographic library for stealth addresses and ECDH encryption.
 Pure ESM, optimized for modern JavaScript environments.

 *Warning*: Software provided as is and has not passed any security checks and reviews.